 Begin by cutting your card stock or poster board to fit your picture frame.

 Next, gather up the brightest, boldest crayons you can find.
 I say “bright and bold” because you need contrast between the crayon colours and the black paint.
 Dark crayons won’t give you that.
 For a vibrant “pop”, go with colours like lime green, turquoise, yellow, orange, pink, lavender etc.

 Now you’re going to colour your card stock or poster board.
 Cover your paper with lots of random stripes and blocks of colour.
 Bend your lines, colour at crazy angles.
 The more colour you can cram onto your page the better.

-Thin bands of colour are better than thick, and small blocks of colour are better than large.
-You’ll get a better variation of colour in your finished project if you make small sections of colour with your crayons.
+Thin sections of colour are better than thick ones.
+You’ll get a better variation of colour in your finished project.

 When your page is completely covered in crayon and there’s no white showing through, it’s time to give it a coat of paint.

 One coat of black Tempera paint should do the trick.

 You’ll find that the crayon resists the paint at first, but keep painting.
 After a few swipes with the brush, your paint will adhere to the wax.

 When the crayon is entirely covered with black paint, set it aside to dry.